buildbot/buildbot/master/docs/manual/deploy.rst

 When the buildmaster is restarted, all workers will be disconnected, and will attempt to reconnect as usual.
 The reconnect time will depend upon how long the buildmaster is offline (i.e. how far up the exponential backoff curve the workers have travelled).
-Again, :samp:`buildslave restart {BASEDIR}` will speed up the process.
+Again, :samp:`buildbot-worker restart {BASEDIR}` will speed up the process.

 .. _Contrib-Scripts: